ptv0002/cs454-project1/Design.md

 ## Technology Selection Justification

 ### Runtime Environment: Node.js
-Selected Node.js for its non-blocking, event-driven architecture that efficiently handles concurrent API requests.
-The lightweight nature of Node.js makes it ideal for simple REST services where minimal overhead is desired.
+Node.js was selected for its event-driven architecture that efficiently handles concurrent API requests.
+The lightweight nature of Node.js makes it ideal for simple REST services.
 The built-in HTTP module provides sufficient functionality for our basic requirements, while the npm ecosystem offers reliable middleware packages.

 ### Web Framework: Express.js
 Express.js was chosen over alternatives like Koa or Fastify due to its simplicity, extensive documentation, and middleware support.
 For this project, we specifically utilize: